Crunky Nude Ball

 The rice crisps were nuttier than I expected.
 I wonder if they were brown rice crisps?
 They tasted almost like cornflakes or sesame seeds.
 The rice crisps were also found within each ball.

 The chocolate was thick with dusky hints of malt.
 The texture paired well with the airy puffs of rice.
 The sesame/cornflake notes were a different taste experience.
-I’m not sure exactly how much I appreciated the flavor pairing, but the texture and delivery of the chocolate treats was quite fun.
+I’m not sure exactly how much I appreciated the flavor pairing, but the texture and delivery of the chocolate treats were quite fun.

 I give these an OM.
 I bet they’d be even better with cookie bits or more normal-tasting rice puffs.